Versent/saml2aws/README.md

   login [<flags>]
     Login to a SAML 2.0 IDP and convert the SAML assertion to an STS token.

     -p, --profile=PROFILE          The AWS profile to save the temporary credentials. (env: SAML2AWS_PROFILE) --duo-mfa-option=DUO-MFA-OPTION
                                    The MFA option you want to use to authenticate with (supported providers: okta). (env: SAML2AWS_DUO_MFA_OPTION)
         --client-id=CLIENT-ID      OneLogin client id, used to generate API access token. (env: ONELOGIN_CLIENT_ID) --client-secret=CLIENT-SECRET
                                    OneLogin client secret, used to generate API access token. (env: ONELOGIN_CLIENT_SECRET) --mfa-ip-address=MFA-IP-ADDRESS
                                    IP address whitelisting defined in OneLogin MFA policies. (env: ONELOGIN_MFA_IP_ADDRESS) --force                    Refresh credentials even if not expired.
+        --google-challenge=GOOGLE-CHALLENGE ...
+                                   Specific to GoogleApps, a prioritized list of challenge types used during login.
+This flag can be specified multiple times to set the order of challenges (e.g., --google-challenge=totp --google-challenge=dp).
         --credential-process       Enables AWS Credential Process support by outputting credentials to STDOUT in a JSON message.
         --credentials-file=CREDENTIALS-FILE
                                    The file that will cache the credentials retrieved from AWS.
 When not specified, will use the default AWS credentials file location. (env: SAML2AWS_CREDENTIALS_FILE)
         --cache-saml               Caches the SAML response (env: SAML2AWS_CACHE_SAML) --cache-file=CACHE-FILE    The location of the SAML cache file (env: SAML2AWS_SAML_CACHE_FILE) --download-browser-driver  Automatically download browsers for Browser IDP. (env: SAML2AWS_AUTO_BROWSER_DOWNLOAD) --disable-sessions         Do not use Okta sessions.
 Uses Okta sessions by default. (env: SAML2AWS_OKTA_DISABLE_SESSIONS)
         --disable-remember-device  Do not remember Okta MFA device.
 Remembers MFA device by default. (env: SAML2AWS_OKTA_DISABLE_REMEMBER_DEVICE)